 What type of filter are you using?

 The low-cost fiberglass filters should be changed every 30 days.
 The pleated air filters are a bit more expensive but can last up to 6 months.
 A good rule of thumb is to replace pleated filters every 90 days.
 If you have electrostatic or washable filters, they should be washed, dried, and re-installed once a month.
 The washable filters are more eco-friendly and, if cleaned and reused appropriately, can last 5 to 10 years.

 Who is in the home?

 If there are allergy or asthma sufferers in your home then filters should be replaced more frequently – a minimum of every 6 weeks.

 If you have shedding pets such as cats or dogs in your home then filters should be replaced more frequently – a minimum of every 2 months.
 When the seasons change cats and dogs are more likely to have greater shedding.
 When winter turns to spring and when summer turns to fall are two key periods to change your filter if you have a shedding pet in the home.

 Remembering to actually change your filter is one of the biggest hurdles.
 You can always add it to your calendar, just like all the other appointments in your life.
-A great trick is to right the date on the border of your filter when it is installed so that you will know at a glance how long it has been in use.
+A great trick is to write the date on the border of your filter when it is installed so that you will know at a glance how long it has been in use.
 If you do not have a clue as to the last time your air filter was changed, give it a quick eye test.
 If you see a subtle layer of dirt on the filter and the filter’s material is somewhat visible beneath then it is still fine.
 When it goes past that point – the layer of dust or dirt coating is covering most of your filter’s surface and the filter material is obscured, then it is time for a replacement.